PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Each terminal quantization pair is followed by Conv MUL/ADD affine folding and Conv/binary activation fusion.
 The affine owner returns four counters and has a third later occurrence; activation fusion returns seven counters and occurs only in these two pairs.
-Both pairs currently discard their results.
-Strict characterization selects the first two affine calls plus both activation calls, fixes their phase-specific Q/DQ predecessors and distinct successors, and leaves the third affine occurrence unchanged.
+The first two affine calls and both activation calls retain their raw dictionaries under core-cleanup and terminal-cleanup targets.
+Their phase-specific Q/DQ predecessors and distinct successors are fixed, while the third affine occurrence remains unchanged for a separate audit.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned